espressif/esp-idf/docs/en/api-reference/peripherals/camera_driver.rst

 After the camera controller driver starts receiving, it can generate a specific event dynamically.
 If you have some functions that should be called when the event happens, please hook your function to the interrupt service routine by calling :cpp:func:`esp_cam_ctlr_register_event_callbacks`.
 All supported event callbacks are listed in :cpp:type:`esp_cam_ctlr_evt_cbs_t`:

--  :cpp:member:`esp_cam_ctlr_evt_cbs_t::on_get_new_trans` sets a callback function when CSI get a new transaction.
+-  :cpp:member:`esp_cam_ctlr_evt_cbs_t::on_get_new_trans` sets a callback function when the camera controller driver gets a new transaction which is passed from :cpp:func:`esp_cam_ctlr_receive`.
 As this function is called within the ISR context, you must ensure that the function does not attempt to block (e.g., by making sure that only FreeRTOS APIs with ``ISR`` suffix are called from within the function).

--  :cpp:member:`esp_cam_ctlr_evt_cbs_t::on_trans_finished` sets a callback function when CSI finish a transaction.
+-  :cpp:member:`esp_cam_ctlr_evt_cbs_t::on_trans_finished` sets a callback function when the camera controller driver finishes a transaction.
 As this function is called within the ISR context, you must ensure that the function does not attempt to block (e.g., by making sure that only FreeRTOS APIs with ``ISR`` suffix are called from within the function).

 .. _thread-safety: